AakashBelide/DSA/README.md

 ## Interview Tips :clipboard:
 - Read Interview experiences from GFG or elsewhere before every test or interview as the questions repeat sometimes and you even have a rough idea and narrow down on the topics to prepare.
 If you know about your interview panel, check out their profiles on LinkedIn (anonymously) and concentrate more on the projects which clash with their domain of expertise as they can go deep while asking questions.

 - While answering any DSA problem during an interview, start with the brute force approach and eventually optimize your code even if you know the optimized approach.
-Don't waste much time on the brute force if you already know the best approach.
+Don't waste much time on brute force if you already know the best approach.

-- Don't act if you don't know the answer for any question.
+- Don't act if you don't know the answer to any question.

 - Be confident while answering and keep smiling throughout the interview.